-Installed softwares can be seen using Resource Management module of TIBCO administrator.
+Answer: Installed software can be seen using the Resource Management module of TIBCO administrator.
 We can enable or disable any software from the same window.

-37. How Does The Primary And Secondary Servers Communicate About Their States?
+37. How Do The Primary And Secondary Servers Communicate About Their States?

 Note: Activation interval is 3.5 times of Heartbeat interval.

-It provides information about the enterprise archieve file including package name, version, description and creation date.
+Answer: It provides information about the enterprise archive file including package name, version, description, and creation date.

 39. What Are Blocking & Non-blocking Activities?